-- Tour tickets must be purchased to access the Whitney Plantation.
-We do not offer self-guided tours.
+- Tour tickets must be purchased to access the Whitney Plantation Museum.

 - Whitney Plantation is located one hour’s drive from New Orleans and Baton Rouge.
 There is no public transportation to the museum, but many tour companies offer transit services daily.
 If you would like to purchase a ticket through one of the following tour companies, your ticket includes admission to the museum as well as transportation.

 - We do not recommend taking ride-sharing services to Whitney Plantation as there is no return service to New Orleans.